ImageMagick/Usage-Markdown/color_basics/index.md

 Basically the RGB color cube was rotated in 3 dimentions so that the black-gray-white diagonal axis of the cube became on axis of the colorspace.
 And this specified how dark or light a color was.

-The key feature of this change was a a simple conversion from RGB values that spaced the primary colors equally around this axis, so as to form a Hue that cycles from red, though green, then blue and back to red.
+The key feature of this change was a simple conversion from RGB values that spaced the primary colors equally around this axis, so as to form a Hue that cycles from red, though green, then blue and back to red.

 How far away the color was from this axis (radially) was known as saturation or chroma.